|

 Instructions

 • Cook the Marinated Chicken: Heat oil in a large pot.
 Add the entire marinated mixture to the pot.
 Cook on medium heat, stirring occasionally.
-Add a little water (about 1 – 2 cups) to help the potatoes cook and prevent burning.
+Add about 750ml of boiling water to help the potatoes cook and prevent burning.
 Simmer until the chicken is fully cooked and the potatoes are tender.

 • Mix in the Rice: Once the chicken is fully cooked, add the parboiled rice directly into the pot.You can leave a small amount of rice aside to sprinkle on the top.Gently fold everything together, ensuring the rice is evenly coated with the chicken masala.